10 Ways Board Members Can Increase a Nonprofit’s Credibility

-Most nonprofit leaders hope that you’ll get involved with their organization because of your passion for their cause and approach.
+Most nonprofit executives hope that you’ll get involved with their organization because of your passion for their cause and approach.
 They hope the fact that you can obtain business benefits will take a distant second place.
-In reality, to reach your goals you must leverage all your activities.
+In reality, to reach your goals, you must leverage all your activities.
 You can promote yourself and your business and help a nonprofit by using the following ten practical recommendations:

-Pick groups that align with your business interests, and draw people with whom you have affinity.
+Pick groups that align with your business interests and draw people with whom you have an affinity.
 Careful selection holds the greatest potential to leverage your activities.

 2. Meet for Relationships.